BBieganowski/pymicrostructure/README.md

 ## Contributing

-We welcome contributions to microstructpy!
+We welcome contributions to pymicrostructure!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute, report issues, or suggest enhancements.

 ## License

-microstructpy is released under the MIT License.
+pymicrostructure is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.